dbarneche/fishGrowth/README.md

 extrafont::font_install('fontcm')
 ```

-Then, to generate all figures, analyses, and manuscript (.docx, using Rmarkdown), simply do:
+Then, to generate all figures, analyses, and tables, simply run:

 ```r
 remake::make()